GiuliaMoreni95/Cortical_column_model_oscillations/Perturbation-Cortical-column-model/README.txt

 If you run into any problem while reproducing the results you can always contact me at g.moreni@uva.nl and I will be happy to help you!

-Update 18/12/2024: In the "REVISIONS_Perturbation-Cortical-column-model
-" folder you have everything you need to reproduce the new version of the paper after revisions from Plos Comp Bio.
+Update 18/12/2024: In the "REVISIONS_Perturbation-Cortical-column-model" folder you have everything you need to reproduce the new version of the paper after revisions from Plos Comp Bio.

 Best,